unpoller/unpoller/integrations/promunifi/README.md

 If you're a nerd you can probably figure it out.
 I'd still like some pretty pictures and maybe even a Twitch VOD.

-- Sanity Checking

-Did I actually graph the right data in the right way?
-Some validation would be nice.

 - Radios, Frequencies, Interfaces, vAPs